helidon-io/helidon/examples/employee-app/README.md

  an HTML/JavaScript front end.
 The source for both application is included with the Maven project.

-By default the service uses a ArrayList backend with sample data.
+By default, the service uses a ArrayList backend with sample data.
 You can connect the backend application to an Oracle database by changing the values in the `resources/application.yaml` file.

-The service uses Helidon DB Client that provides reactive and non-blocking access to a database.
+The service uses Helidon DB Client to access the database.

 ## Build and run